California Immigrant Workers Association

-The California Immigrant Workers Association (CIWA) was an AFL–CIO associate membership organization from 1989–1994.
+The California Immigrant Workers Association (CIWA) was an AFL–CIO associate membership organization from 1989 to 1994.
 Initiated by AFL–CIO regional director David Sicker with support from labor unions in California, CIWA helped undocumented immigrants to regularized their immigration status under the Immigration Reform and Control Act of 1986, and supported organizing campaigns among immigrant workers into the labor movement.

 History

 The California Immigrant Workers Association was a program by the AFL–CIO in Los Angeles, California intended to help immigrant workers to obtain amnesty through the Immigration Reform and Control Act of 1986 (IRCA).
 AFL–CIO regional director David Sickler launched the organization in 1989 with funding from the AFL–CIO and twenty-one unions affiliated to the AFL–CIO and six central labor councils.
 Jose de Paz served as the Executive Director.
 The program offered "associate membership" in the AFL–CIO to workers who were not directly members of unions.
 CIWA followed an earlier program known as the Labor Immigrant Assistance Program (LIAP) that offered legal assistance, English language, and citizenship courses for undocumented immigrants regularizing their status under the 1986 immigration reform law.
 CIWA staff included veteran union organizers who spoke Spanish, understood immigrant cultures, and were familiar with U.S. labor law and practice.
 The organization assisted with several high-profile strikes including among auto parts workers at American Racing Equipment in August 1990 and Orange County construction workers in 1992.
 In 1994, the AFL–CIO withdrew funding from CIWA and the organization disbanded.
+The AFL-CIO helped integrate immigrants into the labor movement, even though it had its setbacks, by promoting construction work as an accessible job to obtain.
+In 1994, the AFL–CIO withdrew funding from CIWA and the organization disbanded.
+The CIWA operates with 21 unions that are associated with AFL-CIO as well as cix central labor councils.
+TentIn conjunction with the AFL-CIO the CIWA has members in departments ranging from metal trades to maritime trades, which offer a multitude of unions to band together.